PennLINC/aslprep/docs/workflows.rst

     Brain extraction

-Once the brain mask is computed, FSL ``fast`` is utilized for brain tissue segmentation.
+Once the brain mask is computed, FSL ``fast`` is used for brain tissue segmentation.

 .. figure:: _static/segmentation.svg